 The male Australian Shepherd is commonly considered the clingier of the breed, following you around and needing to know where you are at all times.
 With a higher amount of energy and enthusiasm, they’re much more dependent and reliant on attention.

 While this can be very helpful when it comes to training and learning, this dependence will never change as they get older.

 Similar to the affections, the female Aussie doesn’t necessarily need to be around you to be happy.
 She’s just as likely to sit on your lap as she is to find a quiet room in the house and lay down.

-Obviously, the female is much more prone to independence and alone time than the male of the breed.
-He’ll jump up to sit with you while she’ll mosey over and lay at your feet, if she decides she wants some time with you.
+The female is much more prone to independence and alone time than the male of the breed.
+He’ll jump up to sit with you while she’ll mosey over and lay at your feet if she decides she wants some time with you.

 Who Are Better For Families?

 The Australian Shepherd has always been a great family dog, regardless of gender, and the differences are slight.

 Male Aussies are protective, loyal, and loving, which means they’re great for a family.
 Their intelligence helps dictate how careful they are when playing with small children, which is frequent because of their high energy.

 Their dominance might be a factor if they don’t listen to the entire household, but most of the time it won’t be a problem.